colinbut/microservice-aws-ec2-setup/README.md

 [TBD]

 ## Option 2 - Terraform/Cloudformation
+It is good to manage infrastructure changes and define them in 'code'.
+This option details how to do this via modern infrastructure as code tools such as __Terraform__ and __AWS Cloudformation__

 #### Terraform
 Create S3 bucket to store terraform state.
 Need to ensure bucket is unique and also ideally within same region you want to provision your infrastructure resources onto.